anastan588/anastan588/README.md

 [SongBird](https://anastan588.github.io/songbird/)

 [Travel landing page](https://anastan588.github.io/travel/)

+- uses: Platane/snk@v3
+  with:
+    # github user name to read the contribution graph from (**required**)
+    # using action context var `github.repository_owner` or specified user
+    github_user_name: ${{ github.repository_owner }}

+    # list of files to generate.
+    # one file per line.
+Each output can be customized with options as query string.
+    #
+    #  supported options:
+    #  - palette:     A preset of color, one of [github, github-dark, github-light]
+    #  - color_snake: Color of the snake
+    #  - color_dots:  Coma separated list of dots color.
+    #                 The first one is 0 contribution, then it goes from the low contribution to the highest.
+    #                 Exactly 5 colors are expected.
+    outputs: |
+      dist/github-snake.svg
+      dist/github-snake-dark.svg?palette=github-dark
+      dist/ocean.gif?color_snake=orange&color_dots=#bfd6f6,#8dbdff,#64a1f4,#4b91f1,#3c7dd9

 <!--
 **anastan588/anastan588** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.